distrinet-emu/distrinet-emu.github.io/amazonEC2.md

 python3 bin/dmn --provision=aws --controller=lxcremote,ip=192.168.0.1
 ```

-This will take around 5 minutes to create a new AWS deployment, with 2 AWS instances t3.2xlarge, qnd creqte a virtual network with 1 switch and 2 hosts
+This will take around 5 minutes to create a new AWS deployment, with 3 AWS instances t3.2xlarge, and create a virtual network with 1 switch and 2 hosts

 If you want to create a different deployment you can give additional parameters to --provision.